 Do you need to teach them about Criteria and Constraints in STEM Engineering?

 Provide scaffolding for students who need it.
 Ideally, we would like students to solve a STEM Engineering problem themselves, and be able to modify their prototype and have success with whatever criteria are given to them, but we do not want students to become so frustrated that they cannot complete the task.
 For example, when I do copper tape circuits, I have templates for students who need extra support.

 STEM Engineering Tip Five

 Students will get collaboration and communication practice from working in groups or pairs.
-STEM engineering by its very nature is creative and students will definitely be practicing critical thinking.
-Be sure to let each group explain their thinking and particularing how the redesigned to make a protoype better.
+STEM engineering by its very nature is creative, and students will definitely be practicing critical thinking.
+Be sure to let each group explain their thinking and particularly how the redesigned to make a prototype better.

-I have lots of STEM engineering activities in my store and on my blog.
-You can sign up for my newsletter and ge this free STEM engineering activity below.
+I have many STEM engineering activities in my store and blog.
+You can sign up for my newsletter and get this free STEM engineering activity below.
 Students will love making a solar oven!